 If you or your loved one was involved in a multi-vehicle collision, do not hesitate to contact an experienced car accident attorney in Tulsa to help you pursue compensation for your injuries and damages.

-Here at Boettcher, Devinney, Ingle & Wicker, our Tulsa motor vehicle accident lawyers have decades of experience representing clients involved in multi-vehicle crashes all across Oklahoma.
+Here at BDIW Law, our Tulsa motor vehicle accident lawyers have decades of experience representing clients involved in multi-vehicle crashes all across Oklahoma.
+With our team, you’ll also benefit from the expertise of our car accident lawyer in Tulsa who specializes in providing comprehensive support for injury-related claims in the region.

 Causes of Multi-Vehicle Accidents